-Base metals are very common in the earth’s crust, and because of their quantity they’re inexpensive.
-Base metals are different from the other metals because they corrode or oxidize the most easily.
+Base metals are very common in the earth’s crust, and because of their quantity, they’re inexpensive.
+Base metals are different from other metals because they corrode or oxidize the most easily.
 They’re extremely reactive and things like oxygen, water, acids, and being next to a different metal can cause them to corrode.
-(Learn more about why metals rust here.)
+Learn more about why metals rust here.

 There are a few different definitions of “base metal”.
 In mining and economics, the base metals are the metals that don’t fall into any of the other categories like copper, lead, zinc, and nickel.

 Ferrous metals means that the metal contains iron.
-Non-ferrous metals are generally more expensive, because they are lower weight, more conductive, non-magnetic, and resistance to corrosion.
+Non-ferrous metals are generally more expensive because they are lower in weight, more conductive, non-magnetic, and resistant to corrosion.
 Non-ferrous metals include aluminum, copper, lead, nickel, tin, and zinc.